The Ultimate System Upgrade — Modern Paraphrase | nocap.bible

 The New Covenant Requires a Death 📜

-This is where the writer drops one of the most important theological arguments in the whole letter, and it hits different.
+This is where the writer drops an exceptionally important theological arguments in the whole letter, and it hits different.

-Because of what Jesus did, He is the mediator of a new — so that everyone who is called can receive the promised eternal inheritance.
-But here's the thing: that inheritance only became available because a death occurred.
+Because of what did, He is the of a — so that everyone who is called can receive the promised eternal .
+But here's the thing: that inheritance only became available because a occurred.
 Jesus' death redeemed people from the transgressions committed under the first .
 It reached backward AND forward.

-"This is the blood of the that God commanded for you."
+"This is the blood of the Covenant that God commanded for you."

 Once for All 👑